All posts by admin

 Best Practices for Cookie Banners

-• A link to a more detailed Cookie Policy.
+• A link to your full Cookie Policy

-• An option to manage preferences or opt-out.
+• Options to manage preferences or opt out

 Should You Have a Cookie Policy?

-• If analytics data is combined with personal data (e.g., email, IP addresses for profiling).
+• Combine analytics data with personal information, such as IP addresses or emails

 AI for the Business Owner